 The word “scoliosis” describes a curvature of the spine, which is larger than 10 degrees.
 Scoliosis is often thought of as a disease affecting children and adolescents but is also very common in the adult population.
-As the spine ages and degenerates many adults will develop a curvature of the spine.
+As the spine ages and degenerates, many adults will develop a curvature of the spine.
 Some patients who already had a curvature from their youth will develop progressive curvature secondary to wearing out of the discs and the joints.
 Read on to learn more about adult spinal scoliosis and how our Minnesota scoliosis surgeons can help you!

 Symptoms of Adult Scoliosis